-Since harvesting organ-specific stem cells in an autologous manner has its limitations, especially for CNS, direct reprogramming of somatic cells is the optimal method for generating autologous organ-specific stem cells.
+Since harvesting organ-specific stem cells in an autologous manner have its limitations, especially for CNS, direct reprogramming of somatic cells is the optimal method for generating autologous organ-specific stem cells.

 Gao et al. further found that iPS cells and their derivatives lose the memory of their origin and are no longer fully recognized as self by the host’s immune system (Gao et al., 2016).
 Thus the body no longer recognizes these cells as “autologous”, indicating that it is probably not possible to produce autologous cells via the iPS cell route as was originally hoped.

 MSCs do not have the ability to replace cells in other organs (e.g. brain, liver or heart) where cells are derived from other lineages, and even the bystander paracrine effect in such organs is limited as it is not specific to those organs.
-General lack of awareness surrounding this feature has resulted in confusion, whereby for example, MSCs have been implanted into numerous unrelated tissues (e.g. the brain), with expected disappointing limited beneficial effects.
-(As mentioned above, this approach can also be harmful, as e.g. the in one case where a patient that receiving received a MSCs injected injection into her eye area that started growing bone inside her eye lids).
+General lack of awareness surrounding this feature has resulted in confusion, whereby, for example, MSCs have been implanted into numerous unrelated tissues (e.g. the brain), with expected disappointing limited beneficial effects.
+(As mentioned above, this approach can also be harmful, as e.g. the one case where a patient that received an MSCs injected injection into her eye area that started growing bone inside her eyelids).

 Autologous multipotent stem cells produced by direct reprogramming may represent the first safe and fully functional therapeutic stem cells (Gao et al., 2016).
 Gao et al. described “induced pluripotency” and its associated developmental gene expression profiles constitute the major difference in immunogenicity and tumorigenicity between “autologous” iPSCs and directly reprogrammed autologous stem cells.

-Furthermore, differentiation potential of multipotent stem cells is limited to their own specific lineage: a neural stem cell will only have the ability to form neural tissue through differentiation to astrocyte, oligodendrocyte and neurons.
-The process of direct reprogramming grants the ability to tailor make stem cells to the right organ and tissue.
+Furthermore, the differentiation potential of multipotent stem cells is limited to their own specific lineage: a neural stem cell will only have the ability to form neural tissue through differentiation to astrocyte, oligodendrocyte, and neurons.
+The process of direct reprogramming grants the ability to tailor-make stem cells to the right organ and tissue.
 Being made for the right organ, these multipotent stem cells have the capacity to regenerate through Cell Replacement (“seed” effect) and Paracrine or bystander (“fertilizer” effect) effects.

 Autologous organ-specific stem cells are the stem cells that were originally intended by many scientists as potentially capable of significant therapeutic effects and even cures.
 Many placed their hopes on iPS cells and on their potential ability to produce autologous organ-specific stem cells, and 10 years later, iPS cells have found their place as research workhorses, but not into the realm of stem cell therapeutics.
 With limited MSC-derived products making it through clinical trials, and the ethical and immunogenic issues linked to fetal and embryonic cells, stem cell scientists are now turning toward direct reprogramming as a way of producing autologous organ-specific therapeutic stem cells.